How Long Do Electric Toothbrushes Last

 Brushing your teeth with a manual toothbrush requires you to brush with more effort then what you would need for an electrical toothbrush, the electric toothbrush will do a lot of the work for you, therefor making it easier to get a good clean.

 Manual toothbrushes last for about 2-3 months whilst electric toothbrushes can last up to 5 years with regular changes of toothbrush heads.
-Some company's have created their own refill plan for their customers so that they can personalise when they can have their brush heads and oral care products delivered to them on time.

 Do Electric Toothbrushes Damage Teeth?

 Brushing correctly will ensure overall health of your teeth and gums but brushing too hard with any toothbrush could do some long term damage such as damaging your tooth enamel and causing receding gums.
 Using your electric toothbrush correctly will eliminate any chance of damaging your teeth and will keep your mouth clean.

 Toothbrushes need to be stored correctly to ensure quality.
 Storing any toothbrush in a draw or cupboard will keep it damp, as air circulation is low resulting in bacteria growth.

 Some toothbrushes will stop charging automatically as soon as it has reached maximum charge.

 When traveling with an electric toothbrush, keeping it in a case will protect it and can also reduce any chances of the brush breaking or becoming damaged.

 You should store your electric toothbrush standing up right, on a stand where there is good airflow.
 You could also keep your toothbrush on charge when your not using it, it is recommended to check if your toothbrush has an automatic sensor to stop it from over charging, as this could potentially do damage if it does not.